Poems

 Eternity, Awaken to Consciousness, volume I

-All my volums begin with a motto.
-All the mottos origin from somewhere else, some of which I wrote myself.
-This is here a special quote: it was written by Rabindranath Tagore, an Indian Nobel Prize-winning poet, in memory of his recovery in the sanatorium for heart diseases in Balatonfüred in 1926.
+All my poetry books begin with a motto.
+All the mottos originate from somewhere else, some of which I wrote myself.
+This is a special quote: it was written by Rabindranath Tagore, an Indian Nobel Prize-winning poet, in memory of his recovery in the sanatorium for heart diseases in Balatonfüred in 1926.
 The memorial park in Füred is famous for the fact that celebrities visiting it were asked to plant a tree of their choice.
-Thus the memorial park was formed, where the trees and statues of physicists such as Ede Teller, Jenő Wigner, poets and politicians such as Árpád Göncz and Indira Gandhi parade.
+Thus, the memorial park was formed, where the trees and statues of physicists such as Ede Teller, Jenő Wigner, poets and politicians such as Árpád Göncz and Indira Gandhi parade.

 The poem chosen as the motto was engraved on the pedestal of the bust under the tree planted by the poet.
 You can find it on the Tagore promenade in Balatonfüred, Hungary.